-The above calculation is based on the number of shares of voting securities owned as of December 31, 2020.
-Each share of Class A Common Stock has 10 votes per share.
-Class B Common Stock has one vote per share.
+The above calculation is based on the number of shares of voting securities owned as of March 31, 2022.
+Each share of Class A and Class B Common Stock has 1 vote per share.
 Class C Common Stock is non-voting.
-Series A, A-2, and B Preferred Stock vote on an as converted basis to Class B Common Stock.
+Series A, A-2, B, B-2 and C Preferred Stock vote on an as converted basis to Class B Common Stock.